 - 20% of users are satisfied with our responsiveness

-The bit people really care about: Section 3 – Summarizing business-user productivity gains
+Section 3.
+Give the people what they care about: Summarizing business-user productivity gains

 In my experience, organizations that introduce business-user productivity gains early in their presentations have the most success.
 This is especially true when your audience and decision-making committees includes a fair number of non-IT staff.
 What you discuss here will have the greatest impact on ensuring a green light.
 Be comprehensive and realistic.
 Plan on explaining how you intend to accomplish every goal and target.

 It’s important to note that user expectations of IT support are at an all-time high, thanks to the online service people are receiving outside the workplace.
-As a result, a self-service infrastructure is key to being able to deliver the productivity gains you’re promising.
+When a service is delivered online, businesses are pushing themselves even harder to deliver digital satisfaction.
+As a result, a self-service infrastructure is key to being able to deliver the productivity gains that you’re promising.

 - A return of 1.5 productive hours/user/week